On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Results

 Similarly in line with previous findings is that negativity percentages tend to be higher across all circles for datasets which are centred around a more specific topic.
 For example, the circle negativities of the Italian Generic Users are 67.78, 70.40, 69.50, 66.58 and 62.18 and each of these negativities is less than that of the corresponding circle for the Italian Weather dataset, 76.99, 76.66, 79.68, 78.87 and 74.87, which in turn are lower than the corresponding Italian Football negativities, 84.80, 87.84, 87.75, 86.40, 79.50, and so on.
 Therefore, there is a clearly visible increase in negativity for more specific topics and this increase is observable for all cultures and at all levels of the SENM.

 Observing the variation in negativity across the first 4 circles\footnote{Circle 5 is not included because it has previously been found that Alters in this circle usually have an average number of interactions of between 3 and 4, which is not considered reliable given the 1:5 ratio of the Golden Interaction Ratio (described in Section ~\ref{sec:introduction}) used to sign the relationships~\cite{Tacchi_2024}.} and the corresponding range reveals further insights.
-As mentioned in Section~\ref{sec:introduction}, it has been observed that the percentages of negative relationships change less from circle to circle for users related to more generic sets of topics, as opposed to users related to more controversial topics~\cite{Tacchi_2023}.
+It has previously been observed that the percentages of negative relationships change less from circle to circle for users related to more generic sets of topics, as opposed to users related to more specific topics~\cite{Tacchi_2023}.
+Otherwise said, generic users tend to have negative relationships that are evenly distributed across their circles, whereas more specialised users often have more higher numbers of negative relationships in their inner circles.
 This can be seen for the previous datasets, where the Baseline and Geographical datasets have, with one exception (Northern Europe), ranges between 3 and 5.
 Conversely, more specific datasets tended to have larger ranges, all of which are above 5 and half of which are over 10.
 It has been hypothesised that the increased ranges may be due to increased levels of user engagement and/or more polarising topics, resulting in a greater diversity of relationship negativities~\cite{Tacchi_2023}.
 For the novel datasets, the previous findings are replicated for the generic dataset, Generic Users and Weather, which all have ranges between 2 and 6.
 However, what is more surprising is that the ranges of the specific datasets, Football and Politics, also fall within this interval (the only exception to this is Nigerian Football).
 Furthermore, Politics, which would be expected to have the most variation between circles, instead, as was the case for the ranges between cultures in Subsection~\ref{sec:negs_by_topic_and_region}, show quite small ranges.
-This further supports the suggestion that extremely controversial topics can overpower differences in negativities, causing them to converge, between cultures as previously seen, and also between different individuals within the same culture, as seen here.
+This further supports the suggestion that very polarising topics can overpower other differences in negativities, causing them to converge, between cultures as previously seen, and also between different individuals within the same culture, as seen here.